Header image courtesy of Sushi Hisayoshi

 Kitcho, 3/F, M88, Wellington Place, 2–8 Wellington Street, Central | (+852) 2884 0388

 Sushi Kou is a great place to hang out with friends for a laughter-filled evening.
-If Sushi Kou feels familiar, it’s because the chefs honed their skills at Kitcho (mentioned above), so there are similarities between the two restaurants, such as a choice of three omakase menus starting from $1,380 and an outdoor balcony.
+If Sushi Kou feels familiar, it’s because the chefs honed their skills at Kitcho (mentioned above), so there are similarities between the two restaurants, such as a choice of three omakase menus starting from $1,380 and an outdoor balcony for guests to relax on.

 Sushi Kou’s chefs are easy to talk to and their dishes are a modern interpretation of classics that are perfect for the camera.
-For example, the ankang fish liver sushi is served with a teddy bear-shaped biscuit for you to gobble up in one bite, but they are most famous for their decadent minced toro roll, which is served with a massive sheet of gold leaf, making it the most Instagram-worthy dish of the evening.
+For example, the ankang fish liver sushi is served with a teddy-bear-shaped biscuit for you to gobble up in one bite, but Kitcho is most famous for its decadent minced toro roll, which is served with a massive sheet of gold leaf, making it the most Instagram-worthy dish of the evening.

 Sushi Kou, 6/F, Aura on Pennington, 66 Jardine’s Bazaar, Causeway Bay | (+852) 2529 0080